Analysis | Trump’s actions that led to the violence at the Capitol began months ago

 The Proud Boys quickly adopted the non-condemnation as an informal slogan.

 October through Nov.
 3: Trump and his allies in conservative media ramp up their allegations that the election results are at risk from fraudulent mail-in voting.
-The National Republican Campaign Committee, for example ran ads on Facebook shortly before the election claiming that “Nancy Pelosi and radical Democrats are trying to steal this election.”
+The National Republican Campaign Committee, for example, ran ads on Facebook shortly before the election claiming that “Nancy Pelosi and radical Democrats are trying to steal this election.”

 During a town hall interview with NBC News, Trump again defended QAnon.